Volkswagen EA211 engine

 The Volkswagen EA211 engine (EA = development order), also called modular gasoline engine kit, is a family of inline-three and inline-four petrol engines with variable valve timing developed by Volkswagen Group in 2011.
 They all include a four-stroke engine and dual overhead camshaft drive into exhaust manifolds.
-By 2017, the brand was introduced the upgraded EA211 called EA211 Evo, that could be supports regular combustion engines, mild hybrids, and plug-in hybrids.
+By 2017, the brand introduced the upgraded EA211 called EA211 Evo, that supported regular combustion engines, mild hybrids, and plug-in hybrids.
 In 2023 Škoda Auto a.s. took control over EA211 development, which they have already produced in Mladá Boleslav since 2012.